fbpx

 Job Seekers

 Anyone with a conviction history in Lane County is invited to seek employment assistance at the RRC.
-The center keeps a list of Second Chance Employers and positions they have available.
-RRC staff can assist with drafting letters of explanation and disclosing conviction histories.
-One-on-one support is also available to resume creation and interview preparation.
+The center keeps a list of Second Chance Employers and the positions they have available.
+The RRC staff can assist with drafting letters of explanation and disclosing conviction histories.
+One-on-one support is available to help fill out job applications, create a resume, and prepare for an interview.

 Employers